The BMW Club of Southern Alberta is pleased to announce our third

-Tire Rack Street Survival Driving School
+Tire Rack Street Survival (TRSS) School in Calgary on Saturday June 6, 2020!

-Rather than studying driver’s manual theory, the primary emphasis of the program is a “hands on” driving experience with in car skills development in a very safe, purpose built, closely supervised training environment.
+Rather than studying driver’s manual theory, the primary emphasis of the program is a “hands on” driving experience with in-car skills development in a very safe, purpose-built, closely supervised training environment.

 When your teen driver, or those with less than 10 years of driving experience, attends a Street Survival school, they learn to control their own car in dynamic exercises that can’t be learned from books or games.
 They experience the physics of motion in exactly the types of situation that can cause a loss of control!
 They learn how to make good driving decisions and react more quickly.
 They become more aware of their own limits and learn to begin anticipating the actions of other drivers.